-2.12 Most WDs for clinical applications (see Chapter 3) should have been constructed to British Standards.
-EU Standards, which will supersede the British Standards in due course, are in preparation as this SHTM is being prepared.
+2.13 Most WDs for clinical applications (see Chapter 3) should have been constructed to British and EU Standards.
 In some cases, eg. for endoscopes, there are no published British or European Standards and additional specifications will be required.
 Advice on preparing a detailed specification for the WD is given in Chapter 4.